Last Updated on 26th March 2019 by Sarah and Justin

-The most picturesque section of the Mainz Altstadt is Kirschgarten, a small area where the streets are lined with half-timbered houses.
+The most picturesque section of the Mainz Altstadt is the Kirschgarten, a small area where the streets are lined with half-timbered houses.
 We actually only stumbled into this area on our last day in Mainz and wish we had found it sooner.
 It’s so picturesque.

-Exploring Mainz beyond the Altstadt
+Explore Mainz beyond the Altstadt

 There are a lot of lovely places outside the main Altstadt that are worth exploring.
 We would definitely recommend a walk along the Rhine.
 Though the Electoral Palace, which sits right on the water, is best viewed from a Rhine River cruise (more on that below!).

 Another striking pink building (and now we’re wondering why so many buildings in Mainz are pink!) is St. Peter’s Church.
 Its black domes stand out especially on a fine sunny day.
 And Christuskirche is at the top of a small park that’s nice for a stroll.

-Rhine River Valley cruise
+Take a Rhine River cruise